Food & Home

 1. Preheat the oven to 200°F.

 2. Pour the chickpea water into a stand mixer fitted with the whisk attachment.
-Add the cream of tartar and beat on the highest setting until the mixture is crazy stiff (it should fill up the inside of the whisk and not move when turned upside down); this could take anywhere from 10 to 20 minutes, depending on how powerful your mixer is.
+Add the cream of tartar and beat on the highest setting until the mixture is very stiff (it should fill up the inside of the whisk and not move when turned upside down); this could take anywhere from 10 to 20 minutes, depending on how powerful your mixer is.

 3. With the mixer still going, add the sugar 1 tablespoon at a time, mixing well after each addition.
 Turn off the mixer and fold in the peppermint extract.